 According to Traditional Chinese Medicine, your overall health is determined by the quality of the Qi (energy) flow through the natural pathways of your body (meridians).
 During an acupuncture treatment very thin sterile, disposable needles are placed into specific acupoints on the body.
 These points are anatomical locations that when needled influence blood circulation, organ & nervous system function and tissue repair, as well as stimulate and improve your Qi flow.

 One variation your practitioner may chose for your acupuncture treatment is to include electrical stimulation to the needles.
 This is where electrodes are connected to certain needles and distribute a gentle electrical current that gets deeply distributed through the tissue.

-Jenn and Jenny have over 3000 hours in acupuncture training with hundreds more hours in additional CEUs over their careers.
+Jenn , Jenny, and Simon have over 3000 hours in acupuncture training with hundreds more hours in additional CEUs over their careers.
 Compared to a PT or MD who performs acupuncture, they understand the complex system of diagnosis and comprehensive treatment that can only come from a much deeper understanding of the medicine.

 Many insurance companies cover acupuncture.
 Check your plan for specifics.
 Scroll down for further details about which insurance plans we accept.

 Chinese Herbal Medicine and Nutritional Supplements

 Chinese Herbal medicine has a rich recorded history going back thousands of years.
 Documented formulas can be found for treating everything from invasion of pathogens, to rashes, joint pains, liver inflammation, kidney and gallstones, reproductive issues, insomnia, anxiety and much more.
 Chinese Medicine treats the person and the symptom set as opposed to treating the illness.
 This is why the medicine can be so effective for so many different things.